 Often, the most frightening thing is facing the other.
 In our Horror issue, this confrontation with the alien, the unknown, is presented in many forms, from the wraithlike moviegoer in Don DeLillo’s ‘The Starveling’, slinking in and out of a darkened matinee theatre, or a lovelorn tiger stalking through the suburbs in Rajesh Parameswaran’s ‘The Infamous Bengal Ming’.
 The stories in the issue left me wondering if the imagination is capable of conjuring absolute horror without personifying or falling prey to culturally imposed symbols.

 From the Victoriana of Stoker and Poe to the pulpy aesthetics of H.R Giger and David Cronenberg we are all accustomed to the rich visual history of horror across the whole gamut of artistic expression.
 Giger is famed for representations of the body, peeling away the skin and recontextualising our biomechanical structure.
-Equally Cronenberg (a I wanted to find out what Horror can be today, in a time in which our moral boundaries shift continuously to accommodate political and economic change. director whose work I adore) certainly in the earlier part of his career, unflinchingly set out to examine human physicality, through violence, infection and transformation; a conversation about the ever-shifting shape of the human body.
+Equally Cronenberg (a director whose work I adore) certainly in the earlier part of his career, unflinchingly set out to examine human physicality, through violence, infection and transformation; a conversation about the ever-shifting shape of the human body.
 Whilst these works are always compelling, challenging and inspiring, they were also beautiful.
 In his Philosophical Enquiry into our Ideas of the Sublime and Beautiful Edmund Burke makes a firm distinction between the sublime and the beautiful, arguing that the sublime induces a sense of being dwarfed or even horrified and beauty a sense of desire to preserve.
 I dreamed of an image for the cover that set out to achieve the impossible, conjoining both the beautiful and the sublime.

 And so I asked the Chapman Brothers.